 4. Sandy Beach in Douglas Island

 We were surprised to find out that Juneau had a couple of beaches frequented by the locals.
 We visited Sandy Beach on Douglas Island.
-The beach was well-equipped with firepits and picnic pavilions.
+The beach had fire pits and picnic pavilions.

-*Have you been to Juneau?
-What other free attractions would you like to add?
+*What other free things to do in Juneau would you like to add?

 Related Posts: